Saturday, May 23, 2026

 Management and Leadership Development

-Understanding key performance indicators helps managers identify trends and make proactive adjustments.
+Understanding the key performance indicators enables the manager to make proactive changes.

 Measuring Staff Training Success and ROI